peter-jaesungyu/task-manager/README.md

 # Task CLI Application

 This is a simple task management application.
-This program runs on command line interface (CLI)
+This program runs on command line interface (CLI).
+This project is based on the following project guide : https://roadmap.sh/projects/task-tracker

 ## Features